 - Best park – Olbrich Botanical Gardens

-- Best free activity – Madison Museum of Contemporary Art
+- Free activity – Madison Museum of Contemporary Art

-- Best activity for kids – Madison Children’s Museum
+- Activity for kids – Madison Children’s Museum

-- Best activity for adults – University of Wisconsin-Madison Arboretum
+- Activity for adults – University of Wisconsin-Madison Arboretum

-- Best nightlife – Great Dane Pub & Brewing Company
+- Nightlife – Great Dane Pub & Brewing Company

-- Best all-around accommodation – AC Hotel by Marriott Madison Downtown
+- Place to stay – AC Hotel by Marriott Madison Downtown

 If you’re wondering what to see in Madison, some of the top sights include its lakes, famous arboretum, and multiple interesting museums.
 There aren’t a ton of comprehensive guided tours of the city, so you’ll want to pick activities from this list à la carte and plan your time properly.